Trampoline-CX/cubes/README.md

 ### CodeSandbox

 We recommend you to use CodeSandbox, as previewing is much faster and reliable than Expo Snacks.
-First time startup may take a bit longer though...
+First time startup may take some time, but testing is fast afterwards.

 ### Expo Snack